marcozampini/sing-like-freddie/README.md

 ## How to play

-The game has been deployed using GitHub Pages at https://marcozampini.it/sing-like-freddie.
+The game has been deployed using GitHub Pages at <a href="https://marcozampini.it/sing-like-freddie" target="_blank">https://marcozampini.it/sing-like-freddie</a>.

 Just authorise to use the microphone of your computer and have fun!